abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and the attention we bring to what we’re doing, even though it is quite active and engaged—helps to form that firm foundation.

 When we skillfully practice the Dhamma, all of those factors work closely together and act as a base for that type of collectedness of mind.
 It’s not a forced activity.
-We engage throughout the day with all the other aspects of the Noble Eightfold Path to have more ability to enter into a quiet, collected, enjoyable, peaceful state of mind.
+We engage throughout the day with all the other aspects of the Noble Eightfold Path, so we have a greater ability to enter into a quiet, collected, enjoyable, peaceful state of mind.
 This concentration is not a result of having to go into sensory deprivation or exclusion of all experiences so we have a few moments of peace.
 That’s not the kind of samādhi that is going to be stable, long-lasting, or even enjoyable.
 When we go through periods of practice that don’t seem very fruitful or when we feel our minds will never settle down, we can bring to mind that the sitting practice and development of concentration is an important part of practice, but it’s only one part of the practice.
 It needs to be supported by and firmly grounded in the other factors of the path as well.

 # Contented With Little